-For the year ended December 31, 2020, the grant date fair value for restricted shares granted under the Melco Share Incentive Plan was determined with reference to the market closing price of Melco's ADS trading on the Nasdaq Global Select Market on the date of grant.
-These restricted shares have vesting periods of three years.
+Other than the Bonus Restricted Shares, the grant date fair values for restricted shares granted under the Melco Share Incentive Plan for the years ended December 31, 2021 and 2020 were determined with reference to the market closing prices of Melco's ADS trading on the Nasdaq Global Select Market on the dates of grant and were charged to the accompanying consolidated statements of comprehensive income over the vesting period, with a corresponding increase in share-based compensation reserve as a contribution from Melco.
+These restricted shares have vesting periods of three months to three years.